rishab231/rishab231.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 headerImage: false
 projects: true
 hidden: true # don't count this post in blog pagination
 description: "This was a project for my Algorithms course: CS170.
-The project specification can be found."
+The project specification can be found [here](../assets/cs170-spec.pdf)</a>."
 category: project
 author: rishab231
 externalLink: false